rhit-caos1/rhit-caos1.github.io/_posts/projects/2022-01-03-Final_Track_Builder.md

 ### Design - CAD Generator
 <br>
 <p>The track design is based on the Brio toy train track.
 The system generated intermediate tracks based on the provided start and end track information after scan information updated.
-Post-detection, the system reorganizes the tracks into a specific order, forming a closed loop.
+After detection, the system reorganizes the tracks into a specific order, forming a closed loop.
 This track information is then relayed to the generator, updating it each time the detector detect the change in the environment.
 The Bezier curve generator plays a pivotal role in creating new curves that connect to the given track.</p>
 <br>

 ![Curve_Gen](/assets/images/projects/Final/Curve_gen.png){:width="100%"}